pepkit/pepspec/docs/howto_subprojects.md

 title: Store many projects in one file
 ---

+# How to store many projects in one file

 The `amendments` section of the config file allows you to include multiple variations of a project within one file.
 When a PEP is parsed, you may specify one or more included amendments, which will amend the values in the processed PEP.
 This is a powerful function that can be used for many purposes, such as *on the fly* tweaks or embedding multiple subprojects within a parent project.

 ## Example